caugustine2022/resume/README.md

 * Assisted in implementing a multilayer security system for various clients, including enhanced anti-virus, anti-spam, and anti-spyware software, reducing malware risk by 35% and helping increase positive customer feedback.
 * Assisted in patching security vulnerabilities and implementing driver’s functionalities updates on Windows/Linux servers and workstations company-wide using WSUS, with 99% success.
-* Assisted in writing and documenting updated security plans to meet the ISO 27K and the NIST 800.53 standards.
 * Helped slash risks by 30% and lowered malware threats by 40%, installing updates, using ad blockers, applying BitLocker administration, and monitoring.
-* Maintained and supported the internal security systems including anti-virus, IDS/IPS, identity access management, log management, patch management systems; Office 365, Azure, and firewalls security; and successfully reduced the number of identified computer malware by 40%.
+* Maintained and supported the internal security systems, including anti-virus, IDS/IPS, identity access management, log management, patch management systems; Office 365, Azure, and firewalls security; and successfully reduced the number of identified computer malware by 40%.
-* Assisted in developing and implementing effective security plans to maintain the security of computer files against unauthorized modification, destruction, and disclosure, gaining a 99% rate on overall company data security.
+* Assisted in developing and implementing effective security plans to maintain the security of computer files against unauthorized modification, destruction, and disclosure, gaining a 99% rate on overall company data security, and then assisted in writing and documenting updated security plans to meet the ISO 27K and the NIST 800.53 standards.
 * Participated in the incident response processes and performed threat analysis in a 24/7 environment, mitigating and managing all threats and risks with a 90% success rate.

 ----